isnisn/restfulgo/README.md

 Name: Andreas Nilsson <br>
 Email: andreas.nilsson@lnu.se

-# REST API with GraphQL Support
+# REST API in Golang

-This project is a RESTful API implemented with Go, including GraphQL capabilities.
+This project is a RESTful API implemented with Go.
 It uses Postgres for data storage and is containerized using Docker.
 It provides authentication using JWT.
 <br>
-### 👉 Note: Only GET, POST is implemented.
-PUT and DELETE for updating and deleting a device Tbi.

 ## Table of Contents